Dodge Charger: Sixth generation: 2006–2010 (LX)

-After a 20 year absence, Dodge reintroduced the Charger in 2005 for the 2006 model year as a Chrysler LX platform-based four-door sedan.
-Although the 1999 Charger concept car also featured four doors, it otherwise shared little with the 2006 production model.
+After a twenty-year absence, Dodge reintroduced the Charger in 2005 for the 2006 model year as a Chrysler LX platform-based four-door sedan.
+Although the 1999 Charger concept car featured four doors, it shared little else with the 2006 production model.

 Initially, the Charger was available in SE, SXT, R/T, R/T with Road/Track Performance Group, Police, and Daytona R/T versions.
-For the first time, a V6 engine was available, as was all-wheel drive (AWD).
+A V6 engine was available for the first time, as was all-wheel drive (AWD).
 All-wheel drive was first only available on the R/T package.
 However, from 2009 onwards, all-wheel drive was also an option for the SE and SXT versions.